Croatia votes for new government as virus woes loom - France 24

 SDP, on the other hand, is unlikely to consider such an alliance given 57-year-old Skoro's nostalgia for Croatia's pro-Nazi past and accusations of sexism.

-Some 3.8 million people are eligible to cast ballots, with first official results are due late Sunday.
+Some 3.8 million people are eligible to vote with first official results due late Sunday.

 © 2020 AFP